-The University will normally return or acknowledge receipt of your thesis within 48 hours and indicate when you are likely to receive comments on your thesis.
+The University will normally return your thesis within 48 hours.
 If you do not get a reply within 48 hours you should send us a reminder.

 When you get the comments on your thesis, you should study them in detail.
 If there is something that we find unclear, you should rephrase and possibly give an example to illustrate your point.

 Table of contents